s33ke3/Yara-Scanner/README.md

 NOTE: This Project is a mod of "yara-scanner" designed by iomoath.
 You can find the original project at the following link: https://github.com/iomoath/yara-scanner

+You can find "Installing Instructions" | "Arguments" | "Usage Example" at --> https://github.com/iomoath/yara-scanner

 YaraScanner is a simple threat hunting & IOC scanner tool.
 Yara rules based.

 :atom: Yara-Scanner Features: